Marginality from Leading Soft Gluons: Introduction

 This paper is organized as follows.
 In section~\ref{sec:conventions} we will review the necessary conventions for the remainder of the paper including the definition of celestial amplitudes, soft operators and some aspects of marginal operators.
-In section~\ref{sec:casimir} we explicitly define the eight integral transformations that preserve the conformal casimir and form the group $D_8$.
-We find that in addition to the shadow and light transforms, there is another transform that has not been previously studied in the context of celestial CFT which we denote the half-shadow transform.
-In section~\ref{sec:marginalops} we use the light and half-shadow transforms to construct four marginal operators from the leading soft gluons in Yang-Mills.
+In section~\ref{sec:casimir} we discuss the transformations that preserve the conformal casimir and form the group $D_8$.
+We find that in two dimensions, there are only four relevant transformations: the identity, shadow, left and right light transforms.
+In section~\ref{sec:marginalops} we use the light transforms to construct marginal operators from the leading soft gluons in Yang-Mills.
 In sections~\ref{sec:metric} and~\ref{sec:connections} we use the two- and three-point functions of these marginal operators to construct the metric and connections on the associated conformal manifold.
 We are then able to deduce the form of the marginal OPEs and in section~\ref{sec:discussion} we speculate on how we could use this data to learn more about the intrinsic structure of celestial CFTs.